Adaptive Multi-source Predictor for Zero-shot Video Object Segmentation: Related Work

 \subsection{Static Object Segmentation}

 Static object segmentation (SOS) aims to segment nearly stationary foreground from images or videos.
 When facing the static object without the guidance of motion information, SOS can also be viewed as the salient object detection (SOD) task.
-General CNNs-based RGB SOD methods focus on the attention mechanism~\cite{BMPM,PAGRN,PFA,GateNet}, edge enhancement~\cite{R3Net,BASNet,EGNet,F3Net} and multi-scale localization~\cite{U2Net,MINet,PoolNet}.
+General CNN-based RGB SOD methods focus on the attention mechanism~\cite{BMPM,PAGRN,PFA,GateNet}, edge enhancement~\cite{R3Net,BASNet,EGNet,F3Net} and multi-scale localization~\cite{U2Net,MINet,PoolNet}.
 With the application of depth sensors, RGB-D segmentation gains lots of research interest.
 Most RGB-D segmentation methods~\cite{SSLSOD,SPNet_RGBDSOD,RD3D_RGBDSOD,DCF_RGBDSOD,JLDCF_RGBDSOD,DSA2F_RGBDSOD} adopt the two-stream structure to extract rich features from both RGB and depth, and then design diverse cross-modal fusion modules to provide the decoder with RGB-D features integrating complementary information.
-Some approaches~\cite{DASNet_RGBDSOD,CoNet_RGBDSOD} only use depth maps during training phases and achieve a depth-free style during the testing phase.
-Compared to depth-based methods, depth-free methods not only save parameters due to without an extra depth encoder but also avoid absorbing failure depth maps directly from the depth sensor.
+Some approaches~\cite{DASNet_RGBDSOD,CoNet_RGBDSOD} use depth maps only in the training stage and achieve a depth-free inferring.
+Compared to depth-based methods, depth-free methods not only save parameters from an extra depth encoder but also avoid absorbing failure depth maps directly from the depth sensor.
 Therefore, we follow the depth-free style and design a simple yet effective multi-task network as the static predictor.